juangamella/stars/README.md

 This repository contain a Python implementation of the StARS algorithm, from the paper *"Stability Approach to Regularization Selection (StARS) for High Dimensional Graphical Models"* by Liu, Kathryn Roeder, Larry Wasserman (https://arxiv.org/pdf/1006.3316.pdf).

+> Implementation by Juan L Gamella.
+Feedback is very welcome!

 ## Requirements

 Minimum requirements (see [setup.py](setup.py)):